chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 **Elastic Search** stores compliance and client-run data and requires these data to be accessible in real-time.
 A Load balancer distributes to each of the Chef Automate components.

-**Journalbeat** and **Metricbeat** are common for all database instances. **Journalbeat** installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch. **Metricbeat** installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.
+**Journalbeat** and **Metricbeat** are common for all database instances.
+Journalbeat installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch.
+Metricbeat installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.

 **Kibana** is an open-source, web-based data visualization and analytical tool that allows you to explore, visualize, and build a dashboard over the log data massed in Elasticsearch clusters.
 Kibana is a part of the Elastic Stack and integrates with Elasticsearch.
 The **Kibana Dashboard** is a collection of charts, graphs, metrics, searches, and maps in a single pane and provides at-a-glance insights into data from different perspectives enabling you to drill down into the details.

 {{< note >}}
 Elastic Search internally manages the communication and backup and does not follow any leader-follower strategy.
 {{< /note >}}

 ## Deployment Methods

-Chef Automate High Availability (HA) supports two types of deployment, which are
+Chef Automate High Availability (HA) supports two types of deployment:

+- Amazon Web Services (AWS) Deployment
+- On-premise Deployment (Existing Node) Deployment

 ### Amazon Web Services (AWS) Deployment